digital-work-lab/open-source-project/docs/week_3_python_teaching_notes_1.md

 - [ ] Print the teaching notes, including code diffs (python-tutorial-notes.odt) for the commits on paper (to facilitate life-coding)

-# Short group sessions
+# Group formation <a id="groups"></a>

-- who forked/leads
+- Who forked/leads
-- clear announcement for overbooked groups
+- Clear announcement for overbooked groups

-highlight:
+Highlight:

 - Use google/Stackoverflow on any error/challenge that comes up!
 - Using Code quality checkers and tests